Errors and Warnings¶

 wire [2:0] x = {xin[1:0], shift_in};

-and change all driving logic to instead drive “xin”.
+And change all driving logic to drive “xin” instead.

-With this change this assignment needs to be evaluated only once.
-These sort of changes may also speed up your traditional event driven simulator, as it will result in fewer events per cycle.
+With this change, this assignment needs to be evaluated only once.
+These sorts of changes may also speed up your traditional event-driven simulator, as it will result in fewer events per cycle.

-Occasionally UNOPTFLAT may be indicated when there is a true circulation. e.g. if trying to implement a flop or latch using individual gate primitives.
-If UNOPTFLAT is suppressed the code may get a DIDNOTCONVERGE error.
-Verilator does not support building flops or latches out of gate primitives, and any such code must change to use behavioral constructs (e.g. always_ff and always_latch).
+Occasionally UNOPTFLAT may be indicated when there is a true circulation. e.g., if trying to implement a flop or latch using individual gate primitives.
+If UNOPTFLAT is suppressed, the code may get a DIDNOTCONVERGE error.
+Verilator does not support building flops or latches out of gate primitives, and any such code must change to use behavioral constructs (e.g.,

 /*verilator split_var*/